idelrich/MeteorSwift/README.md

 ### EJSONDate

-Includes methods to retrieve the date and ms value of the EJSON encoded date as well as an initializer that takes a Date value.
+Includes methods to retrieve the date and ms value of the EJSON encoded date as well as an initializer that takes a Swift Date() value.

 ### EJSONData

-Includes methods to retrieve the encoded data as a Data() value.
+Includes methods to retrieve the encoded data as a Swift Data() value.

 ## MongoCollection

 MongoCollection  provides a bridge between the MeteorClient and the Collections of data it manages.
-The Mongo Client provides collection-level "insert", "update", "remove" methods as well as "find" and "findOne" equivalents.
-MongoCollection also provides a way to register a "watcher" that will call you if selected objects in a collection are changed.
+The MongoCollection provides collection-level "insert", "update", "remove" methods as well as "find" and "findOne" equivalents.
+It also provides a way to register a "watcher" that will call you if specific objects in a collection are changed.

-MongoCollections employ generics to infer the expected type of the object in the collection, and of the type conforms to the CollectionDecoder protocol, it is automatically registered with MeteorClient.
+MongoCollection employs generics to infer the expected type of the object in the collection.
+If the type conforms to the CollectionDecoder protocol [(see above)](#collection-decoder), it is automatically registered with MeteorClient.

-You create a Mongo collection collection by providing the instance of Meteor it is going to connect to, and the name of the collection as follows:
+You create a MongoCollection by providing the instance of Meteor it is going to connect to, and the name of the collection as follows:

     messages    = MongoCollection<Message>(meteor: meteor, collection: "MessageCollection")

-### CRUD operations
+### MongoCollection CRUD operations

 MongoCollection implements the following CRUD operations